How to Trim Goat Hooves

 • Having a friend or farm hand hold the goat in place

-If you are going to have a friend hold the goat in place, make sure they do it by the horns.
+If you are going to have a friend hold the goat in place, make sure they are aware of the horns and have a good hold.
+You don’t want to loose the goat in the middle of a trim and have to catch them a second time.
 It’s often easier if the goats are friendly and used to human interaction.
-They won’t be too skittish when you start working on each goat hoof.
+They won’t be too skittish when you start working on each hoof.

 Step 4: Assess the Goat Hoof and Clean the Hooves